Short summary in English

 - Is in co-operation with Ekosähkö Oy, which was the first Finnish electricity company to offer green electricity.

-- Will build a new Enercon wind turbine in Ii in Northern Finland
+- In 2014, built one new Enercon wind turbine in Ii in Northern Finland and re-powered another turbine with a Vestas V90 in Lumijoki.

 Background of the company